ConvivioTeam/Convivio-Site/source/jobs/index.md

 We offer unlimited holiday, an unlimited equipment budget, and unlimited training budget.

-We focus on designing and building digital services — helping large public sector organisations improve how they serve the public.
+We focus on designing and building digital services — helping large government organisations improve how they serve the public.
 A lot of our clients are based in London.

 ## Our values